 Turkish coffee is a typical brewing method in Turkey which is made in a pot called ibrik.
 An ibrik or cezve comes with a narrow neck, a wide bottom and a longer handle.
 Once the coffee is made, it is served in a small coffee cup called the finjans.
-In this article, we will guide you through making an authentic and exotic Turkish coffee for yourself.
+In this article, we will guide you through making an authentic and exotic Turkish coffee at home.

 Items required in making Turkish coffee